Download the CMEV media communique 3 in English from here.

-Download the CMEV media communique 2 in Sinhala from here.
+Download the CMEV media communique 3 in Tamil from here.

 The provincial election in the east has concluded with a three member UPFA majority council in place.
 The results released, reveal that the UPFA has managed to overturn mammoth majorities achieved by the UNP candidate Ranil Wickremesinghe in the 2005 presidential election.
 In terms of total number of votes cast, its majority over all other parties is some 41,000 votes.

 Throughout the campaign and on polling day, the election was marred by violence and malpractice.
 Accordingly, the credibility of the result has been undermined and the election will join the infamous Wayamba Provincial Election in notoriety.

 During the campaign, election monitors and opposition political parties alleged widespread abuse of state resources and the issue of the TMVP bearing arms, cast its shadow over the campaign.
 Whilst the argument was made and continues to be made, that armed TMVP cadres did not engage in active electioneering, there is no escaping the chilling effect on the voters at large, of the relationship between the political activists of the TMVP and its armed cadres.

 In any event, the ordinary voter has to survive beyond the election campaign and polling day.
 In short, he is always vulnerable to revenge and retaliatory attacks.

 Violence was practiced by other UPFA members too, with the areas of Valachchenai and Kathankudy as well as the Pottuvil Polling Division being especially badly affected by violence and malpractice.